-The best way to meditate and claim God's word in the midst of adversity is to commit His Word to memory.
+The best way to meditate and claim God's word in the midst of adversity is to memorize it.
 I recommend a website that makes Scripture Memory fun to do.

 Joy is a choice dear ones.
 I pray you choose Joy in your journey.
-When you choose joy, you will be free to experience the Abundant life Jesus came to give you.
+When you choose joy, you will be free to experience the abundant life Jesus died to give you.

 Do you Trust God?

 Do you trust God?
-God is your creator - He knows you inside and out.
+God is your creator.
+He knows you inside and out.
 He is perfect and Holy and worthy of your trust.
-Walking out that trust .. no matter the circumstances is the evidence that you have learned to depend upon the Lord.
+Walking in trust, no matter the circumstances is the evidence that you have learned to depend upon the Lord.

 How about trusting God in your singleness?

-- Genesis 24:7, 12 "He will send his angel before you so that you can get a wife for my son from there. . . .
+- Genesis 24:7, 12 "He will send his angel before you so that you can get a wife for my son from there.
 Then he prayed, "O LORD, God of my master Abraham, give me success today and show kindness to my master Abraham."
-I was reminded that in the midst of waiting and hoping, I had at my disposal the sovereignty of God, who would even use angels to help my love life and the instrument of prayer, where I could ask God for help.
+I was reminded that in the midst of waiting and hoping, I had at my disposal the sovereignty of God, who would even use angels to help my love life and the instrument of prayer to ask God for help.
 18 years later, I met my wife.
 Maybe my angel was a slow one.
 Or maybe my prayers were too self-centered.
-Either way, I am reminded that I have more at my disposal than just my appearance, personality, and resume.
+Either way, I am reminded that I have more at my disposal than just my appearance, personality, and resume."

 - Proverbs 19:14 "Houses and wealth are inherited from parents, but a prudent wife is from the LORD."
 This verse could easily read prudent spouse/husband as well.
 I clung to this verse for patience.
-Because I married later, I had many nights where I would wonder if I would ever meet someone to wed.
+Because I married later, I had many nights I wondered if I would ever meet someone to marry.
 This verse reminded me that the Lord will move in His time.

 - Song of Solomon 2:7 "Do not arouse or awaken love until it so desires."
 As I looked around at all of the unhappy marrieds, I realized that there was a principle not to be in love before it is time.
-I have watched some people marry before it was time.
+I watched some people marry before it was time.
 Some were too eager, others too irrational, and still others were desperate but I was reminded that love has a special type of timing and to arouse it before it was ready would be a mistake.
-I also saw many people in relationships they should not have been in but because they would rather date someone who was not the best rather than be alone, love was not ready and trouble followed.
+I also saw many people in bad relationships because they would rather date anyone than to be alone.
+Love was not ready and trouble followed.

 - Psalm 84:11 " No good thing does he withhold from those whose walk is blameless."
 During the dark and lonely nights when there was no one to go out with and friends were busy, I reminded myself that God is a good God and He will withhold no good thing from me.
 My part: obey the Bible, trust my Lord and fall in love with Him first and foremost.
 This helped me refocus my attitude and get my mind off myself and unto God.

-Tom's trust comes from a firm grounding in God's word.
-He has learned that God's word is truth and when he believes what it says ..
-I mean really truly believes and acts upon it ... he totally trusts God.
+Tom's trust springs from a firm grounding in God's word.
+He has learned that God's word is truth and when he believes what it says.
+He really truly believes and acts upon it and he totally trusts God